LostInBrittany/clever-operator-doc-and-demo/README.md

 The Clever Operator requires configuration to connect to Clever Cloud's API and manage resources within your Kubernetes cluster.
 Configuration options are available at two levels: global (applies to all namespaces) and namespace-specific.

+For details on how to obtain these credentials, follow the instructions on the [How to obtain the credentials for the Clever Operator](./credentials.md) document.

 ### 4.1 Global Configuration

 Global configuration settings apply across all namespaces and are defined via environment variables or configuration files.